neiljbrown/aws-serverless-java-container-spring-boot-starter/README.md

-This project (including the rest of this README below) is a copy of the [AWS Serverless Java Container project’s](https://github.com/awslabs/aws-serverless-java-container) starter app for running a Spring Boot based app on AWS Lambda.
+This project (including the rest of this README below) is a copy of the [AWS Serverless Java Container project’s](https://github.com/awslabs/aws-serverless-java-container) starter app for running a Spring Boot based app on AWS Lambda, with minor customisations.
 It  was *generated* from the AWS Serverless Java Container project's Maven archetype using the following command, as documented in the project’s [Quick start Spring Boot guide](https://github.com/awslabs/aws-serverless-java-container/wiki/Quick-start---Spring-Boot) -

 ```bash